bbidulock/xdg-launch/README.md

    `xdg-launch(1)` and dmenu(1) to provide an application menu.

- - __`xdg-autostart(1)`__ -- This is a little script that invokes xdg-launch(1) as a launcher for autostart programs instead of applications.
+ - __`xdg-autostart(1)`__ -- This is a little script that invokes xdg-launch(1) as a launcher for auto-start programs instead of applications.

  - __`xdg-xsession(1)`__ -- This is a little script that invokes `xdg-launch(1)` as a launcher for X Sessions programs (window managers) instead of applications.

+ - __`xdg-session(1)`__ -- This is a little script that invokes `xdg-launch(1)` as a launcher for X Sessions programs (window managers) instead of applications a simple session and full auto-start procedure.

  - __`xdg-entry(1)`__ -- This is a little script that invokes xdg-launch(1)` with the --info option and lists which information